girlguidinghertfordshire/ggherts/get-involved/vacancies/index.md

 Why not take a look at the [Outdoor Activities webpage](/county-teams/outdoor/) to see what the team currently provides.
 If this role is of interest, you can find out more below and apply via <cc@girlguidinghertfordshire.org.uk>.
 {% endcapture %}
-{% include vacancy.html title="Outdoor Team Administrator" description=description button-text="Role Description" download="/assets/docs/2022/outdoor-team-administrator-role-description.pdf" img="/assets/images/2022/11/county-outdoor-administrator.webp" %}
+{% include vacancy.html title="County Outdoor Team Administrator" description=description button-text="Role Description" download="/assets/docs/2022/outdoor-team-administrator-role-description.pdf" img="/assets/images/2022/11/county-outdoor-administrator.webp" %}

 {% capture description %}
 Could you support volunteers who would like to gain their Going Away licence, so they can offer girls exciting residential opportunities?